RushAlz/IAMSPE-CS31-Genomica_Computacional/tutorials/mapping_variants.md

 ## Call Variants - gatk haplotype caller

+The `HaplotypeCaller` is capable of calling `SNPs` and `indels` simultaneously via local *de-novo* assembly of haplotypes in an active region.
+In other words, whenever the program encounters a region showing signs of variation, it discards the existing mapping information and completely reassembles the reads in that region.

-First create a folder to store the results:
+First lets create a folder to store the results:
 ```bash
 RESULTS_FOLDER="${PWD}/results"
 mkdir -p ${RESULTS_FOLDER}
 ```

+Now, run the `HaplotypeCaller`:
 ```bash
 gatk HaplotypeCaller \
   -R ${REF} \